KayWinchester/KayWinchester.github.io/README.md

   <li>Mars</li>
 </ol>
 </div>
-<div class="all-info"><p>I come from the coal mining district, poorest and least populated among them, District 12.
+<div class="all-info"><p>I come from the coal mining district, poorest and least populated among them, Sector 12.
 Each year, a representative from the Capitol comes to our district and selects on male and one female, aged 17 or younger, to participate in <em><strong>the Hunger Games</strong></em></p>
 </div>
-<div id="truth-about-twelve"><h4 class="truth-headline">The Truth About District 12</h4>
+<div id="truth-about-twelve"><h4 class="truth-headline">The Truth About Sector 12</h4>
 <ul>
   <li>Men & boys are forced to work in the coal mines, even when ill.</li>
 </ul>